Powered by .id (informed decisions) for Fraser Coast Regional Council

 The number of dwellings in Fraser Coast Regional Council is forecast to grow from 48,510 in 2016 to 66,528 in 2041, with the average household size falling from 2.33 to 2.27 by 2041.

-This summary shows the results of the forecasts for population, households and dwellings in the Fraser Coast Regional.
+This summary shows the results of the forecasts for population, households and dwellings in Fraser Coast Regional Council.
 The period 2016 to 2026, as the short to medium term, is likely to be the most accurate and useful forecast information for immediate planning purposes.

 It is important to look at the relationship between population and average household size.
 If the average household size is falling, then there will need to be growth in the number of households (and dwellings for them to live in) to maintain or grow the population.

 |Change in population (5yrs)||--||5,609||6,433||8,453||7,941||7,033|